alaserimaha/Sa-id/README.md

 ## Installation

-Breez consists of two main components: the app (built with Laravel) and the API (powered by Django).
+Sa'id consists of two main components: the app (built with Laravel) and the API (powered by Django).
 Below are the steps to set up the API.

 ### Prerequisites